Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Environmental Acting Module with Feedback

 \section{Environmental Acting Module with Feedback}

 Despite the reinforcement brought by the enhanced RAG and reasoning modules, the coding agent may still encounter errors during simulation code generation.
-To address this, it is essential to enable direct interaction between the LLM and the simulation environment, allowing the agent to receive execution feedback and iteratively refine its code.
-To this end, we propose an environmental acting module with an error feedback mechanism that integrates with both the RAG and reasoning modules, as illustrated in Fig. \ref{fig:act}.
-The components of this module are described in the following.
+To address this, it is essential to enable direct interaction between the LLM and the simulation environment.
+It allows the agent to receive execution feedback and iteratively refine its code.
+To this end, {this paper proposes} an environmental acting module with an {error-feedback} mechanism that integrates with both the RAG and reasoning modules, as illustrated in Fig.~\ref{fig:act}.
+The components of this module are described {below}.